decentralized-identity/github-did/README.md

 ## Conclusion

-### The Goods
+### Positive

 - Free!
 No cost in USD or crypto to store DIDs.
 - Fast!
 Easy to resolve and update DID Documents.
 - Easy!
 Simple construction, using legacy crypto systems.
 - Ownable!
 Users can own their own DID repo.

-### The Bad
+### Negative

 - Censorable!
-Github or Network Adversaries can censor the resolver.
+Github or network adversaries can censor the resolver.
 - Not Scalable!
-Keeping a copy with Git is probably not scalable.
+Keeping a copy with git is probably not scalable.
 - Forkable!
 Leading to lots of duplication, confusion or stale documents...

 ### Further Reading